mesut-by/AgeGenDetect/README.md

 # AgeGenDetect

-## Project Description
+**Project Description:**

-**AgeGenDetect** is a project designed to detect the age and gender of individuals using a camera.
-This project leverages TensorFlow for creating age and gender detection models, while OpenCV is utilized to process and detect faces from the camera feed and deliver the results to the user in real time.
+AgeGenDetect is a project aimed at detecting the age and gender of individuals using a camera.
+This project is developed using TensorFlow and OpenCV.
+TensorFlow is used for creating age and gender detection models, while OpenCV is used to detect the person in front of the camera and deliver the results to the user.

-## Technologies Used
+**Technologies Used:**

-- **Python**: The primary programming language used for this project.
+- **Python**: The main programming language for coding the project.
-- **TensorFlow**: Employed for creating and training the age and gender detection models.
+- **TensorFlow**: Used for creating and training age and gender detection models.
-- **OpenCV**: Utilized for processing images and detecting faces from the camera.
+- **OpenCV**: Used for processing and detecting images from the camera.
-- **Kaggle API**: Used for downloading the UTKFace dataset required for training.
+- **Kaggle API**: Used for downloading the UTKFace dataset.

-## Dataset
+**Running the Project:**

+The models required for the project are already available in the `models` folder.
+You can directly use the `camera.ipynb` notebook to run the project.
+If you want to make changes to the models, you should use the `build_models.ipynb` notebook in the `notebooks` folder.

+> **Note:** If you make any changes to the model paths, don't forget to update the paths in the `camera.ipynb` notebook.

+**Dataset:**

-The project uses the UTKFace dataset, obtained from Kaggle, as it provides crucial age and gender information for training.
-The UTKFace dataset is copyrighted by its original authors.
-More information can be found [here](https://www.kaggle.com/datasets/jangedoo/utkface-new).
+The project uses the UTKFace dataset obtained from Kaggle.
+This dataset was chosen because it contains age and gender information.
+The UTKFace dataset is copyrighted by the original authors, and you can find more information at [this link](https://www.kaggle.com/datasets/jangedoo/utkface-new).

-### Setting Up the Dataset
+**Setting Up the Dataset:**

-Follow these steps to download the dataset used in this project:
+Follow these steps to download the dataset used in the project:

 1. Obtain your Kaggle API key and place the `kaggle.json` file in the root directory of the project.
-2. Run the following commands to download and set up the dataset:
+2. Run the following commands to download the dataset:

     ```python
     from google.colab import files